TromboneScott/Oscars/README.txt

 Edit categories.csv as a spreadsheet
 1. Update the categories as a few change each year
-2. Make sure the categories are in the same order as the export file
+2. Make sure the categories are in the same order as the Google Form
 3. Edit the titles so the tie-breakers in parenthesis are correct
 4. Add all the nominees under each category in the order you want them (usually alphabetical)
 5. Replace any commas (,) with back-quotes (`)